SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 The type of a Swift dictionary is written in full as ``Dictionary<KeyType, ValueType>``, where ``KeyType`` is the type of value that can be used as a dictionary key, and ``ValueType`` is the type of value that the dictionary stores for those keys.

 You can also write the type of a dictionary in shorthand form as ``[KeyType: ValueType]``.
 Although the two forms are functionally identical, the shorthand form is preferred, and is used throughout this guide when referring to the type of a dictionary.

-The only restriction on a dictionary's type is that ``KeyType`` must be :newTerm:`hashable` --- that is, it must provide a way to make itself uniquely representable.
-All of Swift's basic types (such as ``String``, ``Int``, ``Double``, and ``Bool``) are hashable by default, and all of these types can be used as the keys of a dictionary.
-Enumeration member values without associated values (as described in :doc:`Enumerations`) are also hashable by default.

-..
-QUESTION: is there anything else that should be on this list?

-..
-TODO You can enable your own custom types to be used as dictionary keys by making them conform to the ``Hashable`` protocol.
-   Add a note to this effect as and when we have documentation for how to do so.

 .. _CollectionTypes_DictionaryLiterals: